Front Office Staff

 Mrs. Vaughan joined Wiley in 2004 after teaching her first 7 years in Brunswick County, North Carolina.
 After 6 years at Wiley, she took a break from teaching to enjoy her three young children at home.
 In 2014 Mrs. Vaughan excitedly returned to Wiley as a parent, then in 2016 once again as a teacher!
 Wiley is a special place and there is no place she would rather be.
 “There’s no place like home!”

 Mrs. Vaughan has traveled to Sweden, Jamaica, Ecuador, Mexico, Bahamas, England, France, and Australia, but some of her favorite spots would have to be the North Carolina Coast!
 Outside of school, she loves to read, cook, grow her vegetable garden, and mostly spend time with her family.
-If you are looking for her afterschool, there is a good chance she is on the soccer field sidelines, cheering on one of her three children!
+If you are looking for her after school, there is a good chance she is on the soccer field sidelines, cheering on one of her three children!

 One of the most important aspects of education to Mrs. Vaughan is that it can take us down any path we choose.
 It doesn’t matter where we start, but we have this amazing road ahead of us and education is our ticket.
 That is why goal #4 under the 2030 United Nations Global Goals for Sustainable Development “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” speaks to her.